skgus5598/CodingChallenge_RB/README.md

-# Coding Test Problem Solutions
+# Mars Robot Test Problem Solutions 🙏🏻

-This project contains solutions to coding test problems solved using Java in IntelliJ.
+This project contains solutions to coding test problems solved using Java17 in IntelliJ.

 ## Usage